Nothing says "good morning" like fresh scones and a cup of coffee. These maple chai scones are tender and flaky and taste like a warm hug.

 - ¾ teaspoon cardamom

 - 1 teaspoon ground ginger

-Turn dough out onto a pastry board dusted with flour.
-Shape the dough into a disk approx. 8-9 inches in diameter and 3/4 inch thick.
-Cut into 6-8 equal wedges.
+- Turn dough out onto a pastry board dusted with flour.
+Shape the dough into a disk approx. 8 inches in diameter.
+Cut into 8 equal wedges.
 Transfer to a parchment-lined baking sheet.
 Brush the tops with cream.

-In a glass measuring cup or small bowl, combine the powdered sugar, maple extract, and maple syrup.
+- In a small bowl, combine the powdered sugar, maple extract, and maple syrup.
 Stir to combine.
 Add enough cream to yield a consistency perfect for drizzling.

 - Drizzle icing over the scones.
 (Note 2)

 Grating the butter creates perfectly small shards that easily mix into the flour.
 Keep the grated butter in the freezer while you pull together the rest of the ingredients.
 I also recommend chilling the scones while the oven preheats.

 Cold butter helps to create steam in the oven which results in a flaky texture.

 - For easy drizzling, transfer the icing to a squeeze bottle for better control over the flow of icing.
 A spoon or fork can also be used.
 For thicker, spreadable icing, use less cream.
 Let the icing set before storing in an airtight container.

 Nutritional information is an estimate and will vary depending upon the exact amounts and specific ingredients used.